 Alfred Jansen returned to the Netherlands in 2017 to provide specialist communications support on both strategic and practical implementation of Information Security for a complex and highly sensitive healthcare organisation.
 Dealing with both the new European privacy legislation (GDPR) and the certification of the organisation to #NEN7510 level, both were delivered in 2018.
 In addition, he developed Social Media guidelines and training for employees and clients.
 While working on this project, he supported the ICT and other staff departments on various issues.

-2018… Back in Lisbon, Alfred continues his international focus on long-term communication projects.
-Please feel free to get in touch!
+2019… Back in Portugal, Alfred continues his international focus on long-term communication projects.

 My current communications projects include complex communications issues: branding, brochures/website communication and strategic communications projects concerning physical safety, health and GPRT/Privacy.